 - Enable automatic backups: Check the check box to enable automatic incremental backups for this database.

-- Backup retention period: (Optional) If you enable automatic backups, you can choose one of the following preset retention periods: 7 days, 15 days, 30 days, 45 days, 60 days, or 90 days.
+- Backup retention period: (Optional) If you enable automatic backups, you can choose one of the following preset retention periods: 7 days, 15 days, 30 days, 45 days, or 60 days.
 The default selection is 30 days.

 - Backup Scheduling: If you enable automatic backups, you can choose a two-hour scheduling window to control when backup operations begin.
 If you do not specify a window, the six-hour default window of 00:00 to 06:00 (in the time zone of the DB system's region) is used for your database.
 See Backup Scheduling for more information.